Danixar/ResumeBuilder/README.md

 depending on your responses, ask for the posting URL, company, and company address, and whether you want to produce a cover letter as well - answer all of the prompts properly and thoroughly

-4) The new, tailored PDF should then appear in the Resumes folder
+4) The new, tailored PDF should then appear in the folder volume mapped to the /home/resumes folder